theylovejay409/security-playbooks/docs/architecture.md

 # Architecture Overview

-The **Security Playbook** is structured to provide a clear, modular, and professional layout for cybersecurity research, lab simulations.
+The **Security Playbooks** is structured to provide a clear, modular, and professional layout for cybersecurity research, lab simulations.
 The architecture is designed for educational, hands-on use while maintaining real-world workflow relevance.

 ## Repository Structure

 ```
-security-playbook/
+security-playbooks/
 ├─ detection-rules/    # Sigma, YARA, Suricata rules for threat detection
 ├─ scenarios/          # MITRE ATT&CK-based attack simulations
 ├─ labs/               # PoC scripts and lab walkthroughs